cgewecke/geth-dev-assistant/README.md

 # geth-dev-assistant

 A light, portable configuration utility for geth's `--dev` ephemeral POA network.
-Helpful if you're running unit tests with geth in CI.
+Helpful when using geth in CI.

 ![Screen Shot 2019-05-15 at 8 32 18 PM](https://user-images.githubusercontent.com/7332026/57824681-b3414900-7750-11e9-97b7-a0ef6008dec7.png)